Can a lien be placed on a home without the owner's knowledge?

 Answer:

-Laws vary by state and type of lien.
-It is possible for a lien to be filed without notice to the homeowner.
-For example, a mechanic's lien filed by a worker who contracted directly with the owner, in which case the owner is assumed to know whether the work was paid for or not.
+Laws differ by state and the type of lien.
+In some cases, a lien can be filed without notifying the homeowner.
+For example, a mechanic's lien can be placed by a worker who has a direct contract with the owner, assuming the owner knows whether the work was paid for or not.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.